Tirzepatide vs Semaglutide 2026: Updated Head-to-Head Comparison

 Who is tirzepatide better for vs semaglutide?

 Tirzepatide may be preferable for patients who need greater weight loss (e.g., higher starting BMI, more comorbidities), have not achieved goals on semaglutide, or have type 2 diabetes requiring glucose control (Mounjaro has strong A1c-lowering data).
-Semaglutide may be preferred when cost is a significant factor (compounded semaglutide is more widely available), when someone has responded well to GLP-1 specifically, or based on prescriber/patient preference.
+Semaglutide may be preferred when cardiovascular risk reduction is a treatment goal (SELECT trial data), when someone has already responded well to GLP-1 therapy specifically, or based on prescriber and patient preference.
+This is a clinical decision, not a self-selection.

 Sources & References